-- Approves the Cap and Invest May Revision Finance Letter, but approves only a \$500 million annual fund shift in 2025-26 and 2026-27 for CalFIRE baseline operations, with remaining Greenhouse Gas Reduction (GGRF) dollars to be appropriated later. - Adopts placeholder trailer bill language related to Olympics streamlining. - Approves \$85 million fund shift from the Air Pollution Control Fund (APCF), to backfill the structural deficit in the Motor Vehicle Account (MVA).
-Delays \$81 million fund shift from the Greenhouse Gas Reduction Fund (GGRF) until the GGRF spending plan is finalized.
+- Approves the Cap and Invest May Revision Finance Letter, but approves only a \$1 billion fund shift in 2025-26 for CAL FIRE baseline operations, with remaining Greenhouse Gas Reduction (GGRF) dollars to be appropriated later. - Adopts intent language to fund shift future GGRF revenue to CAL FIRE baseline operations if a General Fund deficit exists, including: \$1.25 billion in 2026-27, \$500 million in 2027-28, and \$500 million in 2028-29.
+If a deficit does not exist, \$500 million in 2026-27 shall still be fund shifted. - Approves \$166 million in fund shifts to backfill the structural deficit in the Motor Vehicle Account (MVA), including \$85 million fund shift from the Air Pollution Control Fund (APCF), and \$81 million from the Greenhouse Gas Reduction Fund (GGRF). - Defers trailer bill proposals related the LA 2028 Olympics and Paralympics streamlining in regards to the California Environmental Quality Act (CEQA) and a Coastal Act exemption.